RonaldAi/windows-itpro-docs/windows/security/information-protection/tpm/switch-pcr-banks-on-tpm-2-0-devices.md

 Before switching PCR banks you should suspend or disable BitLocker – or have your recovery key ready.
 For steps on how to switch PCR banks on your PC, you should contact your OEM or UEFI vendor.

+## How can I detect which PCR bank is used by Windows?

+The PCR bank that is used by Windows depends on the support provided by the TPM, the UEFI firmware, and Windows itself.
+If a SHA-256 PCR bank is active in the TPM, UEFI is extending its measurements into that bank, and a crypto agile measured boot log is available from UEFI, then Windows will pick SHA-256 bank to use for Windows measurements.
+Windows protocols this decision in a registry key:

+\[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\IntegrityServices\] TPMDigestAlgID.

+The values used in this registry key are defined by TCG in the [TPM algorithm registry](https://trustedcomputinggroup.org/resource/tcg-algorithm-registry/).
+A value of 4 means that the SHA1 PCR bank is used.
+A value of 12 (0xB) means that the SHA-256 bank is used.

 ## Related topics

 - [Trusted Platform Module](trusted-platform-module-top-node.md) (list of topics)